FAQ

 What happens if the Log Operator disappears?

 Because ATL receipts are self-contained, they can be verified offline.
-As long as you have the receipt, the original data, and the Log Operator’s public key, you can prove your fact’s integrity forever, even without the operator’s infrastructure.
+As long as you have the receipt and the original data, you can prove your fact’s integrity forever, even without the operator’s infrastructure.
+Trust is derived from the external anchors embedded in the receipt, not from the operator’s key.

 How do I know the Log Operator hasn’t deleted or changed old entries?

-Combined with external anchoring (RFC 3161 timestamps, Bitcoin), this makes history rewriting detectable and provable.
+Combined with external anchoring (RFC 3161 timestamps for Data Trees, Bitcoin for Super Root), this makes history rewriting detectable and provable.